JustMog/ECS/README.md

     velocitySystem
 }
 ```
-If a system definition define a name, the returned table will also contain its instance under that key:
+If a system definition defines a name, the returned table will also contain its instance under that key:
 ```lua
 local namedSystem = { name = "mog" }
 local world, systems = World(namedSystem)